Cambrai, Nord tourism & sightseeing

-Visit Cambrai (Nord-Pas-de-Calais, France)
+Visit Cambrai (Nord-Pas-de-Calais, France)Photo Gallery

 Cambrai is in the Nord department of the Nord Pas de Calais region, south-east of Arras and north of Saint-Quentin.
 The story of Cambrai is forever part of the story of the First World War, where it was infamously at the centre of the world's first tank battle.
 Not surprisingly this did little for the architecture of the town!

-The interesting church of Saint-Gery is the oldest in Cambrai in origin, although the current building was constructed in the first half of the 18th century in the classical and baroque style.
+The Church of Saint-Gery is the oldest in Cambrai in origin, although the current building was constructed in the first half of the 18th century in the classical and baroque style.
+Inside the church is a painting by Rubens - La Mise au Tombeau.
 The Chapel of Jesuits opposite the cathedral is also worthy of a visit, with its ornate facade and interior being one of the best examples of baroque architecture in the region.

-The best place to see these ramparts is along the Boulevard de la Liberté which runs along the southern edge of the town centre, while the Porte notre-Dame is to the north and the remaining parts of the 16th century citadel are to the east.
+Parts of the historic ramparts of the town can be seen in Cambrai, including the Porte de Paris, a substantial medieval gateway into the historic town.
+The best place to see the ramparts is along the Boulevard de la Liberté on the southern edge of the town centre, while the Porte Notre-Dame is to the north and the remaining parts of the 16th century citadel are to the east.

-The Museum of Fine Arts is also very substantial and contains a wide range of items, including a statue by Rodin, several paintings by Velazquez and works by various other notable French and Flemish painters, and numerous other items covering the entire period from prehistory onwards.
+The Museum of Fine Arts in Cambrai is also very substantial and contains a wide range of items, including a statue by Rodin, several paintings by Velazquez and works by various other notable French and Flemish painters, and numerous other items covering the entire period from prehistory onwards.

-There are lots of impressive statues from the earlier cathedral of Cambrai, destroyed during the revolution.

-In the Museum you can also see a 'sound and light' exhibit that explains the history of the town.
+There are lots of impressive statues from the earlier cathedral of Cambrai, destroyed during the revolution and you can also see a 'sound and light' exhibit that explains the history of the town in the Museum.

 Head east from Cambrai to Le Cateau - the birthplace of Matisse, and now home to a museum/gallery dedicated to the artist.